Independent Film Company

-IFC Films is an American film production and distribution company based in New York.
-It is an offshoot of IFC owned by AMC Networks.
-It distributes mainly independent films under its own name, select foreign films and documentaries under its Sundance Selects label and genre films under its IFC Midnight label.
+Independent Film Company (IFC) is an American film production and distribution company owned by AMC Networks and based in New York.
+It was formed as an offshoot of AMC's TV network, IFC (then known as the Independent Film Channel), and was originally named IFC Films.

+It mainly distributes independent features under its own name, select foreign films and documentaries under its Sundance Selects label, and co-distributes genre films with Shudder.
 It operates the IFC Center.

 History

-The IFC Films division has a predecessor film label, Next Wave Films, designed to release movies, which was in operation from 1997 to 2002, when it was shut down and folded into IFC themselves.
+The Independent Film Channel, or IFC for short, first ventured into motion pictures in 1997 with their film distribution label, Next Wave Films.
+The label was shut down in 2002 and folded into IFC themselves.
 IFC also launched a film company, IFC Productions, which set up operation in March 1997 to produce their own feature film projects.
 On January 18, 1999, IFC launched a film label Agenda 2000, which set up their own film projects, which have their world premiere on IFC.

 On September 26, 2000, IFC launched its own feature film unit, branded IFC Films, to be headed by Bob Berney, who went on to have jobs at Newmarket Films, and later founder of Picturehouse.

 IFC has several ventures in video on demand (VOD), available through cable television pay-per-view, Apple iTunes, and formerly Blockbuster's Movielink.
 In 2002, IFC Films struck a deal with MGM Home Entertainment to release its theatrical films to home video, until they along with IFC's original TV shows moved to Genius Products in 2006 as part of a deal signed by Rainbow Media.

 In 2006, IFC launched IFC First Take, combining a limited theatrical release with video on demand being available the same day.
 The films included would be shown at IFC owned IFC Center, as well as other theaters; Landmark Theatres were the first outside theaters announced.
 That same year, In 2006, IFC Films began distributing some films to Apple iTunes.
 The first batch were thirteen films with nominations in the Film Independent Spirit Awards.
 In a March 2008 panel discussion, IFC Film's Arianna Bocco stated that all its films would be released through First Take.
 That same year, IFC launched IFC Festival Direct, a platform for video on demand distribution, for films without a slated theatrical release in the United States. in 2010, it was announced that IFC Films would be launching a division titled IFC Midnight, the division would focus on releasing horror, sci-fi, thrillers, erotic arthouse, and action.